grindery-io/grindery-embed/README.md

 A full list of available connectors can be found here: [Grindery Nexus Schema V2 Connectors](https://github.com/grindery-io/grindery-nexus-schema-v2/tree/master/cds)

-For example, to set up Slack notifications when a new record is added to Airtable, you can use this URL: `embed.grindery.io/airtable/slack`
+For example, to set up Slack notifications when a new record is added to Airtable, you can use this URL: `embed.grindery.io/airtable/slack`.
+See more examples below.

 GET parameters can be used to specify the exact trigger and/or action operation and prefill input fields with values.